 12. Estimate of hour burden:

-Health History Form responses, in almost all cases, is entered electronically via the Peace Corps website.
+Health History Form responses, in almost all cases, are entered electronically via the Peace Corps website.
 It is estimated that it will take the average Applicant 45 minutes to complete the Health History Form, although this will vary from Applicant to Applicant depending on the Applicant’s health history.
 It is estimated, based on the number of Applicants who applied last year, that 23,000 Applicants will complete a Health History Form each year.
 The estimate of total annual hour burden to all Applicants completing the information on the Health History Form is 17,250 hours (23,000 Applicants x 45 minutes).

 13. There is no anticipated cost to an Applicant resulting from collection of the information in the Health History Form.